bitstorm/modern-webdev-wicket/README.md

 WebJars is a project aimed to provide client-side libraries distributions as Maven dependency.
 In this way these libraries can be read directly from JAR files as regular dependecies.
 WebJars comes with numerous Java libraries to easily integrate this framework with the most popular web frameworks, Wicket included.

-For example let's say we want to use Bootstrap 5.3.3 in our Wicket application.
+For example (project wicket-webjars) let's say we want to use Bootstrap 5.3.3 in our Wicket application.
 The first step is to include the following dependecies in our pom.xml:

 ```xml
 <dependency>